-→ Only insulate control valves with insulating section or bellows seal up to the bonnet flange of the valve body for medium temperatures below 0 °C and above 220 °C. If the insulating section is insulated, it will not function properly.
+→ Only insulate control valves with insulating section up to the bonnet flange of the valve body for medium temperatures below 0 °C and above 220 °C. If the insulating section is insulated, it will not function properly.

 Proceed as follows: